deshmukharjun/Manache-5/README.md

 # Manache Ganapati Information App

-Manache Ganapati Information App is an Android application developed by **Arjun Deshmukh** that provides detailed information about the five Manache Ganapatis in Pune along with their respective locations.
+Manache Ganapati Information App is an Android application developed by **Arjun Deshmukh** and **Vishesh Bhandare** that provides detailed information about the five Manache Ganapatis in Pune along with their respective locations.
 The app supports two languages: **English** and **Marathi**, allowing users to easily access information in their preferred language.

 ## Features